wtc-cloud-eng/mkdocs-terraform-monorepo-plugin/README.md

 ## Motivation

 In mkdocs, adding and combining docs into the nav from both the `docs` default directory and terraform modules directories, in a terraform monorepo, can be easily automated.
-If documentation for a monorepo is auto generated using terrafrom-docs in nested submodule trees, we can build the tree automatically and add it to the mkdocs site through mkdocs configuration
+If documentation for a monorepo is auto generated using terrafrom-docs in nested submodule trees, we can build the tree automatically and add it to the mkdocs site through mkdocs configuration.

+This module was totally inspired by the backstage [mkdocs-monorepo-plugin](https://github.com/backstage/mkdocs-monorepo-plugin) and shares much of the same structure.

 ## Install

 It's easy to get started using [PyPI] and `pip` using Python: